gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/05-modeling-cores.md

 ```

 This is the function that calls the `execute` function of the `StaticInst` object which will carry out all the work for the instruction.
-**Note:** This is because `Add` non-memory instruction.
+**Note:** This is because `Add` is a non-memory instruction.
 Memory instructions are immediately executed.
 Without memory accesses instructions are simulated as being instantaneous.

 ---